 View of the Isles of Rum and Eigg

-I opted to drive back to enjoy more scenic road rather than take the ferry to the isle of Skye.
+I opted to drive back to enjoy more scenic roads rather than take the ferry to the Isle of Skye.

 The views are also magnificent from Mallaig to Fort William: